amckinney/backend-dev/docs/08-lesson.md

 	0x0000 01 00 00 00 00 00 00 00                          ........
 ```

-And from there, the assmebly is compiled into an executable that we can run on our machine!
+And from there, the assembly is compiled into an executable that we can run on our machine!
 Fortunately, the `go` tool does all of this for us with a simple run of `go build`.
 Suppose
 that we had the following program: